Skip to main content

 Minimum Hardware Requirements

-Signed pre-built binaries (the node software) for a Quilibrium node is designed to run on the above supported operating systems that meets the following requirements (assuming dedicated resources for the node):
+The node software is designed to run on the supported operating systems listed above, assuming dedicated resources for the node:

 Storage